-Barbuda Ocean Club is not a hotel but is intending to be 700 luxury holiday homes starting at US$3m each, along most of the whole of the south coast of Barbuda.
-Already extensively building on Coco Point’s old lease, according to their brochure there will be a ‘vibrant surf-side village’ here.
-At the other end – on Palmetto hotel’s old lease – they are trying to build a golf course on natural wetland (this never worked for K Club) and have further controversial plans to put a marina into the lagoon, our important (and protected) Ramsar site.They are also planning a sports park, an organic farm and (to offset destroying their natural habitat) heavily promote their Sea Turtle Project, to keep their investors feeling guilt-free In paradise.
+Barbuda Ocean Club (or PLH – Peace, Love and Happiness, or Discovery Land Company) is not a hotel; it’s intending to be 700 luxury holiday homes starting at US$3m each, along most of the whole of the south coast of Barbuda.
+Already extensively building with Coco Point’s old lease, according to their brochure there will be a ‘vibrant surf-side village’ here.
+At the other end – on Palmetto/Beach House hotel’s old lease – they are trying to build a golf course on natural wetland (this never worked for K Club) and have further controversial plans to put a marina in the lagoon, our important (and protected) Ramsar site.They are also planning a sports park, an organic farm and (to offset destroying their natural habitat) heavily promote their Sea Turtle Project and Reef Renewal.